 Finally, in a multiuser database 100, multiple user objects 110 can also have a provider relationship with a single communications object 110.
 This is referred to as multiuser editing.
 Multiuser editing of communications objects 110 is advantageous in a communications object system for the same reasons multiuser database sharing is advantageous in many business applications.
-Just as two or more individuals 40 can need the ability to read or edit same data, two or more individuals can need to communicate about the same subject or topic through the same "channel".
-In many multiuser database environments, including network file systems, database access and editing rights are controlled using forwarding the communications object, and so on.
-Access 45 access control lists.
+Just as two or more individuals can need the ability to read or edit same data, two or more individuals can need to communicate about the same subject or topic through the same "channel".
+In many multiuser database environments, including network file systems, database access and editing rights are controlled using access control lists.
 This same principle can be applied to a communications object system through the use of access control elements 143, access control methods 141, and access control rules 143.
 Collectively these are referred to as access control components.
 Access control elements 143 are special elements 143 included in a communications object 110 in order to define the editing rights which the original communications object provider wishes to grant to other providers.
 Access control methods 141 and access control rules 140 act in conjunction with access control elements 143 to enforce these rights.
 Access control is an extension of data exchange control, discussed in the data exchange control section above.
 Access control components are a unique advantage of a communications object system because they can be contained within the communications object 110 which they govern.
 Thus they can be distributed and enforced throughout a communications object system.
 Access control rights can also be governed using user group objects 110.
-In this capacity user group objects 110 function similarly to access control groups used in many computer conflicts.
+In this capacity user group objects 110 function similarly to access control groups used in many computer network environments to govern file and resource access.

+As in any multiuser database, simultaneous editing of the same data field or record by different users can result in conflicts.
 Many multiuser database record locking or data conflict resolution techniques have been developed to solve this problem, including rules based on time precedence, user priority, location priority, data types, and so on.
 This is referred to as concurrency control.
-In a multiuser communications object system database 100, concurrency control can be applied using concurrency elements 143, concurrency methods 141, and concurrency rules 140.
+In a multiuser commu-5 nications object system database 100, concurrency control can be applied using concurrency rules 143, concurrency methods 141, and concurrency rules 140.
 Collectively these are referred to as concurrency control components.
-Concurrency control can be applied in one or more com- 10 munications object system databases 100 in the same manner as access control.
+Concurrency control can be applied in one or more com-10 munications object system databases 100 in the same manner as access control.
 The specific concurrency control rules or techniques employed are not a limiting feature of the invention.